Rapist Vs. Partner

 As a child, I held onto that first instance of sexual abuse until early adulthood when I began confiding in romantic partners and close friends.
 I was abused by my next door neighbor, a senior citizen who owned horses and had been friends for years with my stepfather.
 It wasn’t until 2012 and newly sober that I shared the occurrence with any family member.
 My older brother, acting as my interim sponsor in a 12-step program, offered me the safety and comfort to be honest in a way I had never been with any other member of my family.

-It’s quite possible I wasn’t — I didn’t go to a doctor or file charges, no rape kit was ever taken — but I know in my gut that something “extra” occurred.
+It’s entirely possible I wasn’t — I didn’t go to a doctor or file charges, no rape kit was ever taken — but I know in my gut that something “extra” occurred.
 I also know that if I had somehow felt a change of heart towards Handsy and willingly engaged him in sex, then I would have for sure taken my top off to screw him.
 To find out that I had anything physical to do with that man turned my stomach; he was creepy and repulsive from the second I met him.

-I blamed my own use of substances that weekend despite my deep suspicions that I had been drugged.
-Convinced that my account would be dismissed in court as coming from an addict and drunk who was “asking for it” and “had it coming”, I concluded there was no use in making a report or filing charges.
+I blamed my use of substances that weekend despite deep suspicions that I had been drugged.
+Convinced that my account would be dismissed in court as coming from an addict and drunk who was “asking for it” and “had it coming,” I concluded there was no use in making a report or filing charges.
 I believed involving the law would only succeed in extending my pain indefinitely; the matter filtering from the police to lawyers, making statements and being questioned, revisiting the humiliation over and over.

 Now that I’m in recovery and no longer stifling my feelings and memories with substances, I can face things with some clarity.
 Over the last six-plus years I’ve shared about my rape with others many many times.
-I’ve done moral inventories on my part in the events of my past, not taking the blame but honestly examining how my own fears and ego contributed to my silence and self harm.
+I’ve done moral inventories on my part in the events of my past, not taking the blame but honestly examining how my fears and ego contributed to my silence and self-harm.
 I punished myself for years, sick with regret and shame for not standing up for myself; for allowing not one, but three criminals to roam free without repercussion.
 I’ve always been able to excuse my reaction as a terrified and already home-abused child at the age of 8, but it has been much harder to forgive myself for doing nothing as an older teenager and later as a woman in her early 30s.
-In each of the latter instances, my own use of illegal substances precluded doing the right thing.
+In each of the latter instances, my use of illegal substances precluded doing the right thing.
 Fear of being blamed, discredited or even charged for a crime myself, held me silent and weak.
 I can never know how many others may have fallen victim at the hands of those same men as a result of never being held accountable for their actions.

 My list is an index of my sexual history, but also of my sexuality and sexual choices.
-It is also a call to never keep quiet again; a motivator to accept myself and my past; to let go of all the shame.
+It is also a call never to keep quiet again; a motivator to accept myself and my past; to let go of all the shame.
 Choosing to face those ugly parts whenever I review or add to my list helps keep things in perspective, it keeps me free.

-Holding a painful truth a secret seems like the easier way, but really it does nothing but perpetuate the very acts of which we choose not to speak.
+Holding a painful truth a secret seems like the easier way, but really it does nothing but perpetuates the very acts of which we choose not to speak.
 And if no one is willing to listen, how can there ever be sanctuary for a victim?
-Blame and shame happen any time someone is asked not to talk about an uncomfortable subject, any time an experience is mocked or questioned, any time a person is disparaged for intoxication or the way they are dressed.
+Blame and shame happen any time someone is asked not to talk about an uncomfortable subject, any time experience is mocked or questioned, any time a person is disparaged for intoxication or the way they are dressed.
 But it doesn’t have to be this way.